 We can help you with your Georgian tax issues but for tax questions about other countries you should consult with a tax adviser from those countries.

 Declaration Filing For New Tax Residency

 You automatically became a tax resident in Georgia, after being present for 183 in any rolling 12 month period.
-Because of this you are required by law to file an annual tax declaration with the revenue service by March 31st of the year following the tax year you became a tax resident.
-(Tax Code, Article 153)
+Because of this you may be required by law to file an annual tax declaration with the revenue service by March 31st of the year following the tax year you became a tax resident (Tax Code, Article 153).

 In order to file a tax return, you must register with the revenue service and get a tax ID.
 Then file your declaration online.
 You can also apply for a tax residency certificate which you can use as evidence when revoking your tax residency in other countries.

 So, if you hit 183 days in December 2019, you may need to file a tax return for all income earned in 2019 by March 31st 2020 (The tax year in Georgia runs from January 1st to December 31st).